CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 Our sites use Drupal to allow users to create their own websites.
 We create new features for Drupal so our users can have the tools they need to create the content for their sites.
 For example, https://colorado.edu is built using Drupal.

-### What is the LAMP stack?

-A lamp stack is a popular web stack for running websites.
-It consists of Linux (OS), Apache (Web Server), MariaDB (Database), and PHP (Scripting Language).
-We will need all of these parts to run a Drupal Site.
-You can swap out parts of the stack, such as Apache for NGINX, but a web server must be present.

 ---

 ## Setting up a Local Enviroment for Drupal

-By the end of this tutorial, you will be able to:

-- Use lando to set up a Drupal 9 site locally
-- Install a module
-- Create new content on a Drupal site
-- Create a module
-- Create a subtheme

 ### Installing Composer